 - Other plans have age restrictions.
 For example, some only cover orthodontic treatment for dependents up to age 19.

 - You should be aware of the distinction between “in-network” and “out-of-network” coverage.
 Treatment by out-of-network providers can be subject to higher deductibles, and less coverage.
-Home-based treatment options, when covered, are teledentistry services that are usually considered out-of-network.
-Candid currently partners with Anthem Blue Cross, Anthem BlueCross BlueShield, Empire BlueCross, Empire BlueCross BlueShield, and Aetna as an in-network orthodontic service.
+Check with your insurance company to see if the dentist administering your Candid treatment is in or out of their network.

 The moral of the story is that you shouldn’t simply assume that your dental insurance will cover Candid — or any orthodontic treatment, for that matter.
 But you should still familiarize yourself with your plan’s details and contact your provider to see if you’re eligible for coverage.